-Bridge Anti-icing System Removal Cost Benefits
+Bridge Anti-Icing System Removal Cost Benefits

-The existing southbound I-89 bridge is narrow; with a three foot inside shoulder and a three foot outside shoulder, its proximity to the Interstate 91 on-ramp, a downhill grade of approximately 3 percent and its elevation, 70 feet, over the Connecticut River. combination of factors makes it difficult to plow and maintain this bridge free of ice and snow and had lead to several severe accidents.
+The existing southbound I-89 bridge is narrow; with a three foot inside shoulder and a three foot outside shoulder, its proximity to the Interstate 91 on-ramp, a downhill grade of approximately 3 percent and its elevation, 70 feet, over the Connecticut River.
+This combination of factors makes it difficult to plow and maintain this bridge free of ice and snow and had resulted in several severe crashes.
 In an effort to improve the roadway surface conditions during subfreezing temperatures, the NHDOT installed an automated potassium acetate anti-icing system on the I-89 southbound bridge in 2006 to supplement their existing snow and ice removal procedures.
-While the delivery system is automated based on data received from the Road and Weather Information System and sensors in the deck, it requires a significant amount of routine maintenance to operate properly.
-With the proposed improvements to the geometry of the bridge, including wider shoulders, the construction of the auxiliary lane, and revised cross slopes, it is anticipated that this system will no longer be required in the future.
-Therefore, the annual cost savings for the removal of this system were calculated and are included in the Appendix.
-In the analysis the cumulative cost savings are estimated to be \$875,000 (\$2016).
+While the delivery system is automated based on data received from the Road and Weather